FodayFuard/Project/README.md

 ```
 Below is the result for the skills required for the jobs from question 1:
 ![Skills Required for Top Data Analyst jobs](images/2.png)
-*Table above shows the skills required for full-time top paying data analyst roles in the United States.*
+*Table above shows the skills required for full-time top-paying data analyst roles in the United States.*

-### 3️⃣ Which skills are most in demand across the entire dataset?
+### 3️⃣ Which skills are most in demand for this role?
-I used an aggregate function to count the amount of times skills related to data analyst jobs were included in job descriptions for the United States.
+I used an aggregate function to count the number of times skills related to data analyst jobs were included in job descriptions for the United States.
 ```sql
 SELECT
     skills2.skills AS skills_required,